 Hula is an ancient Hawaiian dance form used to tell a story and convey emotions.
 In these classes, participants learn basic hula steps and hand movements of the different styles of hula.
 A typical hour class includes a warm up, 30 minutes of drilling steps, and then choreography and a cool down.
-Because of her studies in Hawai’i, she also brings into classes, hula etiquette, discussions on lineages of hula, Hawaiian culture, and oli’s (chants).
+Because of Amanda’s studies in Hawai’i, she also brings into classes, hula etiquette, discussions on lineages/styles of hula, Hawaiian culture, Hawaiian language, and oli’s (chants).

 Another form of “hula”, known as Kalana Hula is a simple moving meditation that includes breath work and flowing movements similar to Tai Chi or Qigong.
 Amanda offers Kalana Hula at various yoga studios around the state when she’s in the area.
 Visit the Kalana Hula page to learn more.

-Emerald ‘Aina Hula Dancers is led by Redheaded Hula Girl (Amanda Todd).
-Currently classes are all levels.
-Kids/Youth classes are limited in enrollment and usually geared to ages 4-11 unless otherwise noted (summer camps have separate age groups).
+Kids/Youth classes are limited in enrollment and usually geared to ages 6-11 unless otherwise noted (summer camps have separate age groups for 3-5 yo).
 Be sure to Like Redheaded Hula Girl on FB for hula wisdom, inspiration, and upcoming class information (or cancellations).
-See the weekly schedule shown below and the summer camp 2017 info below.
-Pop-up hula events will be shown on the FB site.
+See the weekly schedule page and the summer camp links below.
 Amanda is also available for school events, home luaus and birthday parties.
-Email Amanda to inquire about bringing the Aloha spirit to your event!